-- 1) That the briefing note be noted. - 2) That a further briefing paper come to Children and Lifelong Learning Panel when the Health and Adult Social Care scrutiny panel receive an update on the Mental Capacity Act 2005 implementation.
+- 1. That the briefing note be noted. - 2.
+That a further briefing paper be submitted to this panel when the Health and Adult Social Care Scrutiny Panel receive an update on the Mental Capacity Act 2005 implementation.

-SPCLL.53 FINANCIAL MONITORING - SERVICES THAT HAVE RECEIVED EXTRA RESOURCES
+SPCLL.50 FINANCIAL MONITORING - SERVICES THAT HAVE RECEIVED EXTRA RESOURCES

-The panel received a briefing note to look in more detail at the services that have received additional resources within 2021-22, Quarter 1.
+The panel received a briefing note to look in more detail at the services that had received additional resources within quarter one of the 2021-22 financial year.

 Members thought the report was very brief.
-The Chair stated that he will make a note to find out what details panel members wanted further information on.
+The Chair stated that he would make a note to find out what details panel members wanted further information on.